Startrex/medusa-chess/README.md

 ## Configuration

-Configuration can be changed by editing the simple text file **medusa.config**.
+Configuration can be changed by editing the file **medusa.config**.

 Sections are separated by '[ ]', and commented lines start with a ';'.
 We have 4 main sections: